 In addition to cookies, Lights Media Collective uses “web beacons”, a web technology used to help track website or email usage information, that can be embedded on web pages and in emails.
 For example, web beacons in our marketing emails enable open tracking, which helps give us a general overview of subscriber engagement, so that we can improve the content we're delivering.
 Such beacons can be blocked if you or your email client chooses not to display images.

 Log files and other usage statistics

-We track some usage statistics, such as when a student last logged into Lights Film School’s Teachable-powered membership website (aiding us in troubleshooting and fraud prevention), and how a student is progressing through the indie Filmmaking Program (improving the user experience and aiding us in customer service, so that, for example, we know when to issue a commemorative completion certificate).
+We track some usage statistics, such as when a student last logged into Lights Film School’s Teachable-powered membership website (aiding us in troubleshooting and fraud prevention), or how a student is progressing through the indie Filmmaking Program (improving the user experience and aiding in customer service).
 For more details about log files and usage statistics, take a look at our list of third parties above.
 We’ve done our best to describe where, when, why, and how information is collected, so that you’re not in the dark about anything.